WebOfTrustInfo/rwot7-toronto/topics-and-advance-readings/verifiable_displays.md

 But focusing on display, how can issuers ensure their desired display is preserved in general?
 They can control the display in their own branded mobile wallet, credential web sites, etc, but what does it look like in another Blockcerts (or more broadly, credential) viewer?

 Another question arises: can a malicious party entice people to use a misleading credential viewer for social engineering attacks?
-Maybe this party adds new fields to the display, removes others, so that the view in no way reflects the credential content.
-During verification, we check that the presented credential content verifies against the issuer signature, but how does a viewer know that what they see displayed accurately reflects the credential content without looking at the full json credential?
+Maybe this party adds new fields to the display and removes others, so that the view in no way reflects the credential content.
+During verification, we check that the presented credential content verifies against the issuer signature, but how does a viewer know that what they see displayed reflects accurately the credential content without looking at the full JSON credential?

 Revisiting the badge baking option, the baked image (content) isn't part of the signed/hashed payload, so in theory it can be tampered with to show a misleading badge.

 ## Reducing these concerns to requirements and use cases

-Question 0: does display matter? i.e. is social engineering through the view not relevant Question 1: how does an issuer ensure their design is preserved across viewers?
+Question 0: does display matter?
+I.e. is social engineering through the view not relevant?

+Question 1: how does an issuer ensure that their design is preserved across viewers?

-Question 2: how do we reduce social engineering attacks by helping humans know the view accurately represents the content?
-I.e. without forcing them to look at the fill certificate json
+Question 2: how do we reduce social engineering attacks by helping humans to know that the view accurately represents the content?
+I.e. without forcing them to look at the full, raw certificate JSON?

 ### Spectrum of display use cases